allenai/allennlp-guide/chapters/your-first-model.md

 `Vocabulary` manages mappings between vocabulary items (such as words and characters) and their integer IDs.
 The vocabulary gets created by AllenNLP after reading your training data, then passed to the `Model` when it gets constructed.
 We'll find all tokens and labels that you use and assign them all integer IDs in separate namespaces.
 The way that this happens is fully configurable; see the [Vocabulary section of this course](/reading-textual-data) for more information.

-What we did in the `DatasetReader` will put the labels in the default "labels" namespace, and we grab the number of labels from the vocabulary on line 10.
+What we did in the `DatasetReader` will put the labels in the default "labels" namespace, and we grab the number of labels from the vocabulary on line 11.

 ## Embedding words

-<pre data-line="5,8" class="language-python"><code class="language-python">@Model.register('simple_classifier')
-class SimpleClassifier(Model):
-    def __init__(self,
-                 vocab: Vocabulary,
-                 embedder: TextFieldEmbedder,
-                 encoder: Seq2VecEncoder):
-        super().__init__(vocab)
-        self.embedder = embedder
-        self.encoder = encoder
-        num_labels = vocab.get_vocab_size("labels")
-        self.classifier = torch.nn.Linear(encoder.get_output_dim(), num_labels)
-</code></pre>

-To get an initial word embedding, we'll use AllenNLP's `TextFieldEmbedder`.
-This abstraction takes the tensors created by a `TextField` and embeds each one.
-This is our most complex abstraction, because there are a lot of ways to do this particular operation in NLP, and we want to be able to switch between these without changing our code.
-We won't go into the details here; we have a whole [chapter of this course](/representing-text-as-features) dedicated to diving deep into how this abstraction works and how to use it.
-All you need to know for now is that you apply this to the `text` parameter you get in `forward()`, and you get out a tensor with shape `(batch_size, sequence_length, embedding_dim)`.

-## Applying a Seq2VecEncoder

 <pre data-line="6,9" class="language-python"><code class="language-python">@Model.register('simple_classifier')
 class SimpleClassifier(Model):